SWIFTSIM/SWIFT/README.md

 Contribution Guidelines
 -----------------------

-The SWIFT source code is using a variation of the 'Google' formatting style.
+The SWIFT source code uses a variation of the 'Google' formatting style.
 The script 'format.sh' in the root directory applies the clang-format-3.8 tool with our style choices to all the SWIFT C source file.
-Please apply the formatting script to the files before submitting a merge request.
+Please apply the formatting script to the files before submitting a pull request.

-The SWIFT code comes with a series of unit tests that are run automatically when a push to the master branch occurs.
-The suite can be run by doing a make check in the root directory.
-Please check that the test suite still runs with your changes applied before submitting a merge request and add relevant unit tests probing the correctness of new modules.
+Please check that the test suite still runs with your changes applied before submitting a pull request and add relevant unit tests probing the correctness of new modules.
 An example of how to add a test to the suite can be found by considering the tests/testGreeting case.

+Any contributions that fail any of the automated tests will not be accepted.

 ```
  Welcome to the cosmological hydrodynamical code